JonHertzig/practice-leadership-handbook/index.rst

 Your project's early days
 --------------------------

 You need to communicate your project and its vision, in such a way that other people want to be part of them.
-You need people's faith in *you*, as a leader and you need them to work with you.
+You need people's faith in *you*, as a leader; and you need them to work with you.

 ..  toctree::
     :maxdepth: 1